Mattgeary/mattgeary.github.io_old/MRes.md

 agreed this project prior to applying for the course.
 The tuition fees currently stand at £4263 for the MRes programme.
 The successful applicant would also be responsible for their accommodation and living costs.
 Assistance will be provided with fieldwork and equipment costs where possible.
-For more information about MRes projects with me, please get in touch via email (<M.Geary@Chester.ac.uk>).
+For more information about MRes projects with me, please get in touch via [email](<M.Geary@Chester.ac.uk>).

 <br>